 The 3rd Circuit held in Gentile v.
 S.E.C. that the Administrative Procedure Act did not waive sovereign immunity to an administrative agency’s decision to investigate.

 In D.C. v.
 Div.
 Med.
-Assistance and Health Servs., the Appellate Division reversed an administrative law judge and ruled, because State Medicaid agencies are required under federal regulations to assess beneficiaries’ eligibility for other Medicaid programs before terminating benefits, the petitioners should have been transferred to the Specified Low-Income Medicare Beneficiaries (SLMB) Program with no gap in coverage.
+Assistance and Health Servs., the Appellate Division reversed an administrative law judge and ruled, because State Medicaid agencies are required under federal regulations to assess beneficiaries’ eligibility for other Medicaid programs before terminating benefits, the petitioners should have been transferred to the Specified Low-Income Medicare Beneficiaries (SLMB) Program with no gap … Read more

 In Crown Castle v.
 PA Pub.
 Util.
 Comm’n, the PA Supreme Court held that a court does not defer to an administrative agency’s interpretation of the plain meaning of an unambiguous statute because statutory interpretation is a question of law for the court.

-In re Certificate of Need Application for the Mem’l Hosp. of Salem Co. was an appeal of a decision by the Commissioner of the New Jersey Department of Health (the Commissioner), the Court of the Appellate Division concluded that the Commissioner failed to apply the relevant statutory factors to determine that there was a need for long-term care beds in Salem County, and he improperly awarded those beds without issuing … Read more
+In re Certificate of Need Application for the Mem’l Hosp. of Salem Co. was an appeal of a decision by the Commissioner of the New Jersey Department of Health (the Commissioner), the Appellate Division concluded that the Commissioner failed to apply the relevant statutory factors to determine that there was a need for long-term care beds in … Read more

 Under Pennsylvania’s Right-to-Know Law, the state police provided a heavily-redacted copy of investigation regulations to the ACLU along with a letter indicating that the redactions were necessary under the RTKL’s public-safety exception.
 The ACLU filed an appeal with the Office of Open Records, seeking an unredacted copy.
 The OOR received an unredacted version for in … Read more